 Information about on-campus and off-campus housing resources.

-Resources for students who are enrolled in online degree programs and may not have access to a physical campus.
+Resources for students enrolled in online degree programs who may not have access to a physical campus